How safe is it to be in Cairo and around as woman on her own and any recommendations what to do there?

 For a restaurant recommendation, go to a place just behind the British Embassy in the Garden District...argh.
 Name escapes me!!

-If you want the number of the guide I used, then just let me know. over 6 years ago
+If you want the number of the guide I used, then just let me know. almost 7 years ago

 I'd agree on Saqqara: we took a taxi and the driver was a good guide too (this was a bit of luck) but it's well worth the effort.